pojntfx/networked-linux-memsync/docs/notes.md

 ### Swap Space

-- A portion of the secondary storage is for virtual memory
+- A portion of the secondary storage is for virtual memory[@gorman2004linuxmem]
 - Essential for systems running multiple applications
 - Moves inactive parts of ram to secondary storage to free up space for other processes
 - Implementation in Linux